loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 == Transformations<Transformations>

-At this stage SLFL is still a logic language.
+At this stage #languageName is still a logic language.
 How do we bridge the gap between logic and machine?
-This section goes into the necessary transformations to turn SLFL into machine code.
+This section goes into the necessary transformations to turn #languageName into machine code.

 - Linear closure conversion